Pangaj/Android-Java-Interview-Questions/Android & java questions.md

 ###14.
 How do you ensure that N thread can access N resources without deadlock
 * Key point here is **order**.
 * If you **acquire resources in a particular order** and **release resources in reverse order** you can prevent deadlock.

+###15.
+Can you access non static variable in static context?
+* No you **can not** access static variable in non static context in Java.